omgwtfwow/segment-for-wp-by-in8-io/README.txt

 1. Supports client side (JS API) and server-side tracking (PHP API)
 2. Ability to filter out roles, custom post types and the admin area
-3. Rename your events, and easily include userID and email properties in each one
+3. Easily include userID and email properties
-4. Support for Ninja Forms and Gravity Forms
+4. Many other options for Identify calls
-5. Ability to include custom user traits in identify calls using meta keys
+5. Support for Ninja Forms and Gravity Forms
 6. Supports WooCommerce events, you can re-name them and track them server side, etc...

 == Frequently Asked Questions ==